neffo/bing-wallpaper-gnome-extension/README.md

 # GNOME Shell extension - Bing Wallpaper

-Bring some color to your GNOME desktop by syncing your desktop and lockscreen wallpapers with today's Microsoft Bing image of the day (the image you see when you visit Bing.com) with this extension.
+Bring some color to your GNOME desktop by syncing your desktop and lockscreen wallpapers with either Microsoft's Bing image of the day or Windows Spotlight.
 The intention of this extension is to just do what it needs to do and stay out of your way, with a few optional features to improve quality-of-life.

 [![Get it on GNOME extensions](/screenshot/get_it_on_gnome_extensions.png)](https://extensions.gnome.org/extension/1262/bing-wallpaper-changer/) [![<3 Sponsor this project on GitHub <3](/screenshot/sponsor.png)](https://github.com/sponsors/neffo)